 Category of offence was a classification of offences used in the statistics since the early 19th century (“justice” vs. “police cases”) up until 2014, where offences were classified as either a crime (felony) or a misdemeanor.
 For more information on this expired classification, see the version Types of offences 2006 in Klass and About the statistics for Sanctions 2014.

 Principal offence: If a sanction includes several offences, it is registered by the offence which by law carries the highest maximum sentence.
 Persons registered with more than one sanction during the year, will be represented by the sanction with the principal offence which by law carries the highest maximum sentence.
+If several offences has the same sentencing frame, the offence committed latest is chosen.

 Information about the sanctions